The menstruation app aiming to tackle sport's 'last taboo'

 To help athletes and coaches gain a better grasp of how the menstrual cycle can affect training, performance and well-being, a PhD student in England has helped develop what has been described as a groundbreaking new app.

 Launched in Boston this summer, the FitrWoman app has been downloaded all around the world, from Australia to the US and the Middle East.
-Co-creator Georgie Brunivels describes the creation as a "no excuses app."
+Co-creator Georgie Bruinvels describes the creation as a "no excuses app."

-"It provides people with an understanding and solutions about what they can do to reduce the impact [of the menstrual cycle]," Brunivels, an elite runner who won the Manchester marathon in her first attempt at the distance, tells CNN Sport.
+"It provides people with an understanding and solutions about what they can do to reduce the impact [of the menstrual cycle]," Bruinvels, an elite runner who won the Manchester marathon in her first attempt at the distance, tells CNN Sport.

 By inputting typical cycle length, period duration and the date of their last period, the app will calculate where the user is in their cycle and give daily, tailored, information on their physiology -- what is happening to their body as a result of changes in their hormone levels -- and also provide training and nutritional suggestions to reflect these changes.